 Option 1: Change the data to match the chart

-(To delete individual cells, right click on the cell and select Delete… from the menu.
-From the Delete window select “Shift cell up” before clicking OK.) - Create a line chart as normal – it will display as a step chart.
+- Create a line chart as usual – it will display as a step chart.

 Option 2: Non-contiguous data range used in the chart